timilehinjegede/dh_app/README.md

-# Dexter Health Assessment
+# Dexter Health

 A new Flutter project.

-# Technical Assignment Readme
+# Technical Readme

 ## Difficulties Encountered
 1. **Native Android Testing**: I needed more time to write tests for the native Android code due to less frequent use of the platform, which necessitated additional consultation of the documentation.